Zardrilokis/BBOX-Administration-PowerShell/README.md

 - DELETE
 - DOWNLOAD

-All action will be do by Web request from ChromeDriver.
+All actions will be done by Web request from ChromeDriver.

-In bref, Collect, Modify, Remove, BBOX information using Bytel API Web request, with PowerShell script.
+In summary, Collect, Modify, Remove, BBOX information using Bytel API Web request, with PowerShell script.